Ocelot-Offensive-Security/Arsenal/Amini/README.md

   return _eirDataLength;
 }
 ```
-To advertise a package without proper flags at local/BLELocalDevice.cpp:
+To be able to advertise an AirTag package, we modified the flags assignation at local/BLELocalDevice.cpp:
 ```
 BLELocalDevice::BLELocalDevice()
 {